jaantollander/masters-thesis/content/20_background.md

 Clusters rely on a *workload manager* for allocating access to the computing resources, scheduling and running programs on the backend.
 The programs may instantiate an interactive or a batch process.
 A batch process is a computation that runs from start to finish without user interaction compared to an interactive processes such as an active terminal prompt or a text editor which respond to user input.
-We must specify limits for the resources we request.
+We must specify the resources we request and limits for them.

 *Slurm* is a workload manager for Linux clusters [@slurmdocs].
 These computing resources include nodes, cores, memory, and time.